Transformers Implement Functional Gradient Descent to Learn Non-Linear Functions In Context: Introduction

-We seek to answer these questions in this paper, with the aim of shedding light on the inner workings of Transformers, and thus advancing our understanding on what makes Transformers powerful learners.
+This paper aims to answer both questions, so as to shed light on the inner workings of Transformers, and in turn advance our understanding on what makes Transformers powerful learners.

 2pt More specifically, we simultaneously consider both \textbf{\emph{non-linear architectures}}---Attention modules with arbitrary non-linear activations $\th$ (e.g., softmax or ReLU) and \textbf{\emph{non-linear data}}---where labels are sampled from a non-linear process (e.g., a Gaussian Process, or certain more general processes, to be clarified later) conditioned on the covariates.
 Surprisingly, we show that the answers to questions~(Q1) and~(Q2) are \emph{deeply intertwined}: there exists \textbf{\emph{a simple parameter configuration that makes Transformers implement gradient descent in function space}}; moreover, we show that this functional gradient descent converges to the \textbf{\emph{Bayes optimal predictor if the non-linearity of the attention module matches the underlying data distribution.}} Beyond our construction, we also provide \textbf{\emph{theoretical and empirical evidence}} that Transformers do indeed learn to implement functional gradient descent via training.
-Our analysis applies to a broad range of data distributions (such as labels generated from two layer ReLU networks, see Ex.~\ref{ex:2_layer_relu}) and common architectures (such as ReLU and Softmax Transformers, see Ex.~\ref{ex:relu}, \ref{ex:softmax}).
+Our analysis applies to a broad range of functions (such as labels generated from two layer ReLU networks, see Ex.~\ref{ex:2_layer_relu}) and common architectures (such as ReLU and Softmax Transformers, see Ex.~\ref{ex:relu}, \ref{ex:softmax}).